1fish2/BBQTimer/README.md

 Launcher icon derived from a public domain image on [openclipart.org](openclipart.org).

 ## Keywords
-Alarm, cook, cooking, home screen widget, interval timer, lock screen widget, stopwatch.
+Cooking, interval timer, lock screen widget, reminder alarm, stopwatch.

 ## Implementation notes
 * The lock screen widget pretty much needs to use a Chronometer view for the ticking time display.